Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Experimental Results

 As shown in Table~\ref{tab:generalizability}, \ourapproach~consistently improves both accuracy and efficiency across all tested models, demonstrating that its benefits are not tied to a specific architecture or training process.
 For each model, \ourapproach~delivers a higher Pass@1 score while simultaneously reducing the number of decoding steps and the total inference time.
 For instance, on \texttt{Dream-v0-Instruct-7B}, \ourapproach~boosts Pass@1 and cuts inference time by nearly 40\%.
-On \texttt{DiffuCoder-7B}, a model specifically optimized for code, \ourapproach~further enhances its performance while halving the inference time.
-This robust performance across different model families validates that \ourapproach~addresses fundamental challenges in the DLM sampling process itself, making it a truly general, plug-and-play enhancement.
+On \texttt{DiffuCoder-7B}, a model specifically optimized for code, \ourapproach~further enhances its performance while reducing the inference time by nearly half.

+To evaluate the generalizability of Saber from more dimensions, we conduct experiments on different settings, domains, and benchmarks in Appendix \ref{DifferentConfigurations}, Appendix \ref{DifferentDomain}, and Appendix \ref{differentbenchmark}, respectively.
+Notably, beyond code generation, Saber also demonstrates consistent improvements on mathematical reasoning and scientific reasoning tasks (See Appendix \ref{DifferentDomain}).
+This robust performance across different model families, settings, domains, and benchmarks validates that \ourapproach~addresses fundamental challenges in DLM sampling, making it a general, plug-and-play enhancement.